bkirwi/hello-samza/README.md

 Please see [Hello Samza](http://samza.apache.org/startup/hello-samza/0.8/) to get started.

-This also relies on the [Coast](https://github.com/bkirwi/coast) project; if you're trying this out, you'll want to check out that source as well.

 ### Running the Coast Jobs

-This repo has been updated with a couple example jobs for the `coast` streaming
-framework:
+This project also includes examples for the [Coast](https://github.com/bkirwi/coast) project, a high-level streaming framework that compiles to Samza.
+To build this code, you'll want to check out that source and run `sbt publish`, so the jars are available in your local Maven repository.

+The new example jobs are here:

 - [WikipediaWordCount.scala](/samza-wikipedia/src/main/scala/samza/examples/coast/WikipediaWordCount.scala)
 - [WikipediaStats.scala](/samza-wikipedia/src/main/scala/samza/examples/coast/WikipediaStats.scala)

-To compile this source, you'll need to make `coast` visible to maven.
-The project is already configured to publish to the local maven repo, so checking out that source and running `sbt publish` should do the trick.

 Coast's Samza integration works by generating config, so you'll need somewhere to put them: